 5.3.
 Open Arms maintains transparent communication with clients regarding duty of care responsibilities through practices and processes stipulated in the Open Arms Client Information, Rights and Records Policy (101).
 This includes the use of Open Arms consent forms that explicitly communicate instances where confidentiality may be breached.
 See the Privacy and Confidentiality Procedure (101-02) for further information.

 6. Dignity of Risk

 6.1.
 Open Arms recognises that a client’s right to self-determination is a vital part of successful treatment and recovery.
 The principles of recovery emphasise choice and self-determination within legal and ethical limits and duty of care.

 6.2.
 Open Arms workers manage the tensions between various, and often complex, factors involved in making decisions on how they will respond to client risk.
 These factors include maximising client choice, supporting positive risk-taking, working in accordance with legal and ethical requirements, and promoting safety.
 Striking a balance requires us to understand the complex and sometimes discriminatory nature of the goal of reducing harmful risks.

 6.3.
 Open Arms achieves a balance between duty of care and dignity of risk through strong clinical governance, maintaining good clinical records, and determining a measure of reasonable risk through management review and consultation processes that support informed decision-making.

 7. Open Disclosure

 7.1.
-When adverse events are identified, Open Arms adopts an open disclosure approach within a restorative just culture framework (see the Adverse Event Review Procedure (102-05)).
+When clinical incidents are identified, Open Arms adopts an open disclosure approach within a restorative just culture framework (see the Clinical Incident Review Procedure (102-05)).
 Open disclosure involves an open discussion with a client and/or family member about an incident that resulted in harm while they, or their family member, were receiving Open Arms support.